-	As far as cooking goes, it makes a good substitute for almond milk in savory dishes and sauces because it thickens the mixture.
+As far as cooking goes, it makes a good substitute in savory dishes and sauces because it thickens the mixture.
 You can use it in soups and sauces at a 1:1 ratio.

 3. Flax Milk

-Flax milk is an excellent substitute for almond milk because it has a similar mellow nutty flavor and subtle saltiness.
+Flax milk is an excellent substitute because it has a similar mellow nutty flavor and subtle saltiness.